SkylerAusten/paper-supplement/README.md

 ## Trace Screenshots

-Screenshots of the seven-state trace are in the `Trace Screenshots` folder.
+Screenshots of the seven-state trace (section 6.2) are in the `Trace Screenshots` folder.